1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ??? tip "Execute PID Tuning for the Bed"

     To make sure the heating algorithm can work as expected and keeps the fluctuation of the temperature as low as possible, execute a PID tuning.
-You can find informations about how to do that in the section "PID Tuning".
+You can find informations about how to do that in the chapter ["PID Tuning"](pid-tune.md).

 ??? tip "Clean the Plate of the Bed"